 Seasonal selection and other tips

-Dealers like Xu concede that there are certain times of the year when a manufacturer’s incentives are most plentiful and offers may be at their lowest.
+Dealers like Xu concede that there are certain times of the year when a manufacturer sweetens their incentives and offers are at their lowest.

 “It always depends on the manufacturer, but normally a good time to buy a car is March, April, or September because we’re in Canada and retail business is slow from the end of October to the end of February,” says Xu.